Air Screwdrivers

 Maximise the performance and longevity of your air screwdriver with these essential accessories and complementary products:

-- Air Hose and Fittings - quality reinforced hoses with quick-release couplers for reliable air supply
+- Air Hoses and Fittings - quality reinforced rubber or hybrid hoses with quick-release couplers for reliable air supply and reduced pressure drop

-- Pneumatic Tool Oil - essential for maintaining air motor efficiency and preventing premature wear
+- Pneumatic Tool Oil - essential for maintaining air motor efficiency and preventing premature wear, extending tool lifespan significantly

-- Inline Air Regulators - for precise pressure control and consistent torque output
+- Inline Air Regulators - for precise pressure control and consistent torque output, particularly when working with materials of varying hardness

-- Filter-Regulator-Lubricator (FRL) Units - removes moisture and contaminants whilst automatically lubricating the tool
+- Filter-Regulator-Lubricator (FRL) Units - removes moisture and contaminants from compressed air whilst automatically lubricating the tool during operation

-- Tool Balancers - suspended support systems reducing operator fatigue during extended use
+- Tool Balancers - suspended support systems reducing operator fatigue during extended production runs or assembly line work

-- Protective Storage Cases - keeping your air screwdriver and accessories organised and protected
+- Protective Storage Cases - keeping your air screwdriver and accessories organised, protected, and ready for site work or mobile service applications

 Safety Information

 Personal Protective Equipment: Always wear appropriate safety glasses or goggles to protect against flying debris, loose screws, or material fragments.
-Consider hearing protection in production environments where multiple air tools operate simultaneously.
+Consider hearing protection in production environments where multiple air tools operate simultaneously, as compressed air exhaust can contribute to workplace noise levels approaching 85 decibels.

-Air Supply Safety: Never exceed the manufacturer's recommended operating pressure, as this can cause tool damage, premature wear, or dangerous malfunctions.
+Air Supply Safety: Never exceed the manufacturer's recommended operating pressure, as this can cause tool damage, premature wear, or dangerous malfunctions including bit ejection.
 Install pressure regulators to maintain consistent, safe operating pressures.
-Always disconnect the air supply before changing bits or performing maintenance.
+Always disconnect the air supply before changing bits or performing maintenance to prevent accidental activation.

-Proper Handling: Maintain a firm grip and ensure the bit is properly seated in the screw head before activating the trigger.
+Proper Handling: Maintain a firm grip and ensure the bit is properly seated in the screw head before activating the trigger to prevent cam-out and bit damage.
 Never point the tool at yourself or others, even when disconnected.
-Be aware that air screwdrivers can cause the bit to continue spinning briefly after releasing the trigger.
+Be aware that air screwdrivers can cause the bit to continue spinning briefly after releasing the trigger due to residual air pressure in the motor.

 Maintenance Requirements: Regular lubrication with pneumatic tool oil is essential for safe operation and longevity.
 Check hoses regularly for wear, cracks, or damage that could cause sudden disconnection or air leaks.
-HSE guidelines recommend regular inspection of pneumatic tools in commercial environments to ensure continued safe operation.
+HSE guidelines recommend regular inspection of pneumatic tools in commercial environments to ensure continued safe operation and compliance with workplace safety regulations.

 Work Area Considerations: Ensure adequate workspace lighting and maintain an organised work area free from trip hazards.
-Coiled air hoses should be properly managed to prevent entanglement or workspace obstruction.
+Coiled air hoses should be properly managed using hose reels or hooks to prevent entanglement or workspace obstruction.
+Ensure adequate ventilation when using air tools extensively, as exhaust air can displace oxygen in confined spaces.

 Frequently Asked Questions